eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_use_cases.md

     Status: 🟢

-    Description: Provider receives a actuator request to change a actuator value on the Vehicle Network.
+    Description: Provider receives an actuator request to change an actuator value on the Vehicle Network.

 **Primary Actor:** Provider